 While the Fourth of July is celebrated as America’s birthday, June 14 is National Flag Day and is considered the day to celebrate the American flag’s birthday.

 The Flag Resolution of 1777 was signed on June 14, making the stars and stripes the official flag of the United States.
 The day was unofficially celebrated until 1916, when a proclamation by President Woodrow Wilson encouraged even more communities to celebrate that date.
 But it was President Harry S. Truman signing an Act of Congress in August 1949 that designated June 14 every year as National Flag Day.

 The day is important on a local level, too.
-June 14 is the day Wichita adopted its own flag back in 1937.
-It’s a pretty spectacular flag, but of course we are biased.
+June 14 is the day Wichita adopted its own flag 85 years ago in 1937.
+It’s a pretty spectacular flag but, of course, we are biased.
 So don’t just take our word for it: the Wichita flag came in at No. 6 among 150 city flag designs across the country in a public survey conducted by the North American Vexillological Association.

-Wichita’s flag may have been created and adopted more than 80 years ago, but flag fever only took hold in Wichita within the past decade, sparked by the communications team at Wichita Regional Chamber of Commerce promoting creative ways the Wichita flag was being featured, thereby creating a sense of civic pride in Wichita.
-Since then, local organization Together Wichita has provided full-size Wichita flags to every school in the Wichita School District (USD 259) and has presented full-size Wichita flags to the City of Wichita, Wichita Police and Wichita Fire Departments.
+Wichita’s flag may have been created and adopted 85 years ago, but flag fever only took hold in Wichita within the past decade.
+This was sparked by the communications team at the Wichita Regional Chamber of Commerce promoting creative ways the Wichita flag was being featured, thereby creating a sense of civic pride in Wichita.
+Since then, local organization Together Wichita has provided full-size Wichita flags to every school in the Wichita School District (USD 259) and has presented full-size Wichita flags to the city of Wichita, Wichita Police and Wichita Fire Departments.

 You have likely seen the red, white and blue banner waving throughout the city, painted on buildings or emblazoned on stickers, T-shirts, mugs and other items.
-Each element of the flag design symbolizes the spirit of Wichita; learn more about the details of the flag, its history and what it means to the city.
+Each element of the flag design symbolizes the spirit of Wichita; we’ve explained the details of the flag, its history and what it means to the city on this webpage.